racherb/racherb.github.io/_posts/2019-07-07-sru-public-license.md

 published: true
 tags: [Free & Open Software, Safe AI, Software License, SRU]
 ---
-> This project is part of the **Iamio** initiative for interoperability and advanced entity relationships for the development of secure AI.
+This publication addresses a primitive question to understand the need for a new software license, raises a conjecture, mentions the dilemma it will face, and makes an open invitation to adopt the new SRU license.

 ## Preamble